Samsung/Universum/doc/configuring.rst

     A project configuration can have an empty list as a command.
 Such configuration won't do anything except informing user about missing it.

+.. _build_environment:

+environment
+    Python dictionary of required environment variables, e.g. ``environment={"VAR1": "String", "VAR2": "123"}``
+    Can be set at any step level, but re-declaring variables is not supported, so please make sure to mention every variable only one time at most.

 .. _build_artifacts:

 artifacts